nvu01/nvu01.github.io/about.md

 I’m a **curious and driven data analyst** who thrives on tackling challenges and digging beneath the surface of data to uncover meaningful patterns.
 While my technical foundation lies in Python, SQL, and data visualization tools like Tableau and Power BI, what truly sets me apart is **how I think** — critically, creatively, and always with an eye toward improvement.
 {:.lead}

 In just one year, I completed a full **4-year bachelor’s degree in Data Analytics** from [Western Governors University](https://www.wgu.edu/).
 That pace wasn’t just about ambition — it was about mindset.
 I learn quickly, adapt to complexity, and push through ambiguity with persistence and clarity.
-Whether I’m debugging a machine learning pipeline or distilling a story for business stakeholders, I bring focus, clarity, and energy to everything I do.
+Whether I’m debugging a machine learning pipeline or distilling a story for business stakeholders, I bring focus, and energy to everything I do.
 {:.lead}